Skip to content

 # /guide/advanced/model-alias

-3. Reload environment variables:
+3. Reload the environment variables:

 bash